dipendrashekhawat/mini-imdb/README.md

 2. Best practices.
 Design/Styling/CSS is not critical; functionality is.
 3. Define rules for validation.
 4. Use of upcoming JS frameworks like Vue/React
-5. Use Docker / ASP.NET Core.
+5. Use Docker / ASP.NET Core./Web API